 Not opening cabinet doors on freezing cold nights.

-Many RVers say that keeping RV cabinet doors open at night will prevent frozen water lines.
+Many RVers say that keeping RV cabinet doors open at night is one of the best tricks to prevent frozen water lines.
 I used to think that was an old RV myth.
 That is, until one morning, we woke up after a particularly cold night.
 I went to flush the toilet and slushy cold water trickled from the bowl.
-Luckily, no plumbing cracked in the cold.
+Luckily, no plumbing pipes cracked in the cold.
 But from that day on, whenever cold weather hits, we crack all cabinet doors before going to sleep at night.
 So far, so good.

 Overlooking diesel engine additive.

 RVing friends of ours taught us about the importance of using diesel engine additive.
 One one freezing morning, they needed their fifth wheel and Dodge diesel towed because it wouldn’t start.
-Turns out the fuel gelled up in their engine.
+Turns out the fuel gelled up in their engine, which caused major repairs.

 Diesel fuel has paraffin in it.
 It’s in liquid form, but at 32 degrees Fahrenheit, it starts to crystallize.
 Between 10 and 15 degrees Fahrenheit, it turns to gel, clogging the filters and the fuel tank itself.
 Anti-gel additive, like coolant in your radiator, lowers the gelling point, and in the right mixture, will reduce it to a temperature that’s unlikely to occur on the coldest night.Napa Online, “Should You Use a Diesel Fuel Additive?”

 Blindly following Google trip directions without checking road conditions.